 The KOALA Study was designed with the comfort of patients–especially children–in mind.
 There will be breaks throughout the visit.
 While we hope to gather as much data as possible from each patient, each assessment is optional.
 For example, if a child is unable to cooperate with optical coherence tomography imaging during the ophthalmology assessment, that assessment will be skipped.

 Please keep in mind that the KOALA Study is a vital research study to help the patient and medical communities better understand our disease.
-Participation in the KOALA Study is not a clinical appointment for medical advice; however, guidance for families to set up clinical appointments while in New York City is available through KIF1A.ORG and our clinical advisors.
+Participation in the KOALA Study is not a clinical appointment for medical advice; however Dr. Chung does see patients in regular clinical appointments for medical advice through her practice at BCH.
+Request an appointment through BCH’s website.
 KIF1A.ORG also maintains a Clinician Directory to help locate specialists in your geographic location.
 As with everything we do, the primary objective is for the scientific community to urgently discover treatments for KIF1A Associated Neurological Disorder.

 Core KOALA Study Team